-This is by no means a complete listing.
+This is most likely not a complete listing.
 I apologise if I have overlooked anyone, and will happily add anyone brought to my attention.

 AUSTRALIAN THREAD Pty.
 Ltd: